dliedtka/dnssec_reproduction/namserver-scan/README.md

 In particular, check if it has a present DNSKEY and that the key can be verified by a present RRSIG.

+## WARNING

+LOOKS LIKE THERE IS A BUG IN THIS PROGRAM SO THAT IT BREAKS MY MAC TEMRINAL AFTER QUERYING FOR A LARGE NS.
+RUNNING ON A SMALL NAMESERVER LIKE `godaddy.com` IS FINE THOUGH

 ### Technologies:

 - dataset of domains that a name-server is authoritative for is not